DiogoCarapito/blog/content/posts/8_summer_is_over.md

 I'm more agile working with the **command line** and **github**.

-I'm tipping my toes in Docker, AWS and Rust.
+I'm dipping my toes in Docker, AWS and Rust.

 I'm even starting to realize that I might be need to create a **python library** for my data visualization projects, so i can replicate with ease the reports i've been doing for my clinical context.